michelp/metagration/README.md

 no external migration tool or language.

 Metagration `script`s are what move the database from one revision to the next.
-Forward metagration runs the "up" procedure, and backward metagration runs the "down" procedure to undo the "up" operation.
+Each script has a forward "up" procedure, and optionally a backward "down" procedure to undo the "up" operation.
 Script procedures can be written in *any* supported stored procedure language.
 Metagration strictly enforces the revision order of the scripts applied.